nikolasscoolis/Elist-Electronics/README.md

 ### Loyalty Program

-* The loyalty program has been growing in popularity since its implementation in 2019.
+* The loyalty program has grown in popularity since its implementation in 2019.
 Members as a share of revenue peaked in April 2022 at 62%.
 On an annual basis, members have increased to 55% of revenue, up from 8% in 2019.
 * In 2022, loyalty members spent almost $35 more on average than non-members ($251 to $216).
-Annual order value (AOV) for members has steadily increased year-over-year, climbing 1.1% from 2021 despite overall AOV declines.
+Annual order value (AOV) for members has steadily increased year-over-year, climbing 1.1% from 2021 while non-member AOV declined 18.7%.
 * Non-members have historically outspent on their first orders with the company, but on returning orders members outspent by nearly $60 in 2022.

 ![Loyalty Program](https://github.com/nikolasscoolis/Elist-Electronics/assets/170461739/7f097430-2df3-4f6a-b091-26064b9af3a5)